How to Contol Permissions to OSMeta

 create new group for your meta data editors

-• Leave the "Public" group as the parent group and click "Save & Close" at the top of the screen:
+• Leave "Public" as the parent group, then click "Save & Close" at the top of the screen:

 click save and close